forresttindall/crux/README.md

 ## Origin Story

-While border-hopping in Mexico, a sketchy encounter sparked the idea: What if one tool could get you out of a jam, both mechanical and personal?
+While border-hopping in Mexico, a sketchy encounter sparked the idea: A self-defense multi-tool that would would not mind if you needed to abandon at a border crossing.

 That’s how **Crux** was born — a minimalist, carry-friendly multitool that doubles as a discreet self-defense device.
-Lightweight, pocketable, and designed to give you options when things go sideways.
+Lightweight, pocketable, and designed to give you options if things go sideways.

 ---